 - Pregnancy warning: This medicine can have harmful effects on the unborn baby.
 Women of childbearing potential should use effective methods of birth control during your cancer treatment and for 6 months after stopping treatment.
-Men with female partners of childbearing potential should use effective methods of birth control during your cancer treatment and for 3 months after stopping treatment.
-Let your doctor know right away if you think you may be pregnant or may have impregnated your partner. - Breastfeeding warning: It is not known if this medicine passes into breast milk.
-For this reason, women should not breastfeed during treatment and for 1 week after stopping treatment because this medicine could enter the breast milk and cause harm to a breastfeeding baby. - Fertility warning: In men this medicine may affect your ability to have children in the future.
+Let your doctor know right away if you think you may be pregnant. - Breastfeeding warning: It is not known if this medicine passes into breast milk.
+For this reason, women should not breastfeed during treatment and for 6 months after stopping treatment because this medicine could enter the breast milk and cause harm to a breastfeeding baby.

+• Fertility warning: Fertility studies have not been done with this medicine.
 Talk with your doctor or nurse if you plan to have children.
-Ask for information on sperm banking.
+Ask for information on sperm or egg banking.

-Revised August 2023
+Revised September 2023